Barry Keoghan Makes Prince Harry Crack Up, Irish Actor Reveals What He Said That Got Harry Chuckling

 “You know that moment where we’re laughing?
 Everyone’s like, ‘What was it?’
 He [Prince Harry] said to me, ‘We met at Dunkirk.
 You were a little different – your hair was different.’
 [Then I said] ‘Yeah, I know, I’m ginger now!'”

-“Ginger,” of course, refers to British slang for having read hair.
+“Ginger,” of course, refers to British slang for having red hair.
 Prince Harry is himself a “ginger,” something he’s been getting hell about for as long as anybody can remember.

 “Before I met you I never knew what it was like to look at someone and smile for no reason.”????